teki97/DM-TFD/README.md

 <img src="https://github.com/teki97/DM-TFD/blob/master/fig/snr.png" width = "500" height = "300" align=center />

 It is obvious that the model trained by data with SNR = 5 dB ignores the fourth component of the bat echolocation signal, of which energy is weak.
-The other two model succeed in obtaining the weak energy component.
+The other two models succeed in obtaining the weak energy component.
 However, when we use the synthetic data with SNR level ranging from 5 to 45 dB, there are considerable CTs remaining.
 Thus, we choose data with SNR = 10 dB to train our model.

 ### Discussion on the length of the test signal
 Though we train our model only using 256-sample synthetic signals, we gain satisfactory performance on a 400-sample bat echolocation signal without re-training.
 Thus, we have experiments on the different lengths of the test signals, and the results are shown as follows: